simbleau/cddns/README.md

 <TODO: Table of env variables>

 # Docker
-To run this as a Cloudfare DDNS daemon in Docker, here is an example:
+To run this as a Cloudflare DDNS daemon in Docker, here is an example:
 ```bash
 docker service create -d \
   --replicas=1 \